aleron75/mageres/README.md

 * [N98_Guillotine](https://github.com/netz98/headless-guillotine) - A simple but useful module to disable frontend requests to implement a headless approach.
 * [Siment_HttpHeaderThemeSwitch](https://github.com/siment/magento2-http-header-theme-switch) - Magento 2 module that enables automatic theme switching based on the X-UA-Device HTTP header.
 (Or any other header).
 * [UMC CRUD for Magento 2](https://github.com/UltimateModuleCreator/umc-crud) - A module intended to reduce the boilerplate code when creating a CRUD extension.
+* [Yireo AutoFlushCache](https://github.com/yireo/Yireo_AutoFlushCache) - Automatically flush the cache whenever you save something in the System Configuration.
 * [Yireo DevHacks](https://github.com/yireo/Yireo_DevHacks) - Magento 2 module with various hacks and solutions for custom development
 * [Yireo ExtensionChecker](https://github.com/yireo/Yireo_ExtensionChecker) - Magento 2 module to check upon the code of Magento 2 modules from the CLI
 * [Yireo GoogleTagManager2](https://github.com/yireo/Yireo_GoogleTagManager2) - Add Google Tag Manager to Magento2